bzvnr/4chan-Link-Updater/README.md

 # 4chan-Link-Updater

-Replace broken/dead 4chan archive links with live ones.
-Contains Regex to search and replace links in a body of text.
+Replace dead 4chan archive links with live ones.
+Contains regular expressions for search and replace links to 4chan archive sites and boards.
 Link to npm package [here](https://www.npmjs.com/package/4chan-link-updater).

 See [here](https://github.com/4chenz/archives.json) for live 4chan archives in a JSON file.